Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/README.md

 ```

 When using `map()` this method provides the index of the element as a second parameter.
 This is useful in many cases, you're using it here as the index of the data from our JSON data.

-You can now access this index inside an instance of `POPOSSpace` as `props.id`.

 # Linking to Details